fathomssen/qtredmine/README.md

 Todo
 ----
-* Simple methods to update serveral resources (issues, projects etc.) in a Redmine instance
+* Complete the simple API to get more resource types